svn2github/cytoscape/cytoscape/trunk/README.txt

 	mvn -T 4  (4 threads)
 	mvn -T 1C (1 thread per core)

+ d. to build for release, be sure to specify a profile that includes packaging, e.g.,

+	mvn install -Prelease

 3. To run cytoscape (assuming you've run mvn install):
  a. you'll find the normal cytoscape distribution directory here: